richardcase/paymentssvc/README.md

 To learn more about the design go [here](docs/design.md).

-> There are some issues with the current implementation and with hindsight go-swagger wouldn't be used and if we were going to use CQRS/ES then we would need to split the service into separate write/read services and probably use Kakfa Streams instead as its more appropriate.
+> There are some **major** issues with the current implementation and with hindsight go-swagger wouldn't be used and if we were going to use CQRS/ES then we would need to split the service into separate write/read services and probably use Kakfa Streams instead as its more appropriate.

 ## Running Locally